 Burning candles is prohibited.
 One of the most common causes of fire in residential settings is from the use of candles.
 Because of the threat this poses to persons and property, burning candles is prohibited.
 Decorative candles are allowed but cannot be burned.
-Evidence that candles have been burned may result in disciplinary action.
+Evidence that candles have been burned may result in disciplinary action and/or confiscation of candle.
 It is encouraged to trim the wicks of all candles in the living environment and to use electric candle warmers if they wish to enjoy the smell of scented candles.

 Items Blocking Hallways, Stairways or Egress

 Burning of incense in the University Student Housing is strictly prohibited.
-The evidence of burned incense is cause enough for disciplinary action.
+The evidence of burned incense is cause enough for disciplinary action and/or confiscation.

 Objects Producing Smoke or Vapor

 Use of objects that produce smoke or vapor including, but not limited to: smoke machines, smoke bombs, chemical de-foggers, fog machines, signal smoke makers (flares), dry ice smoke or fog, smoking paraphernalia or materials, electronic cigarettes, and vape pens are prohibited in University Student Housing.

 Due to potential safety concerns and fire hazards, posters and/or decorations cannot be placed on the window.
 Only University provided window treatments (blinds or curtains) may be used.
 Hanging blankets, sheets, tapestry etc., that physically or visually restricts or blocks access to the room is prohibited. * See also: Decorations and Displays